kevinwucodes/vsts-extension-git-permissions/readme.md

 This is a VSTS extension that provides a view into who has what type of access in your project git repositories.

-The extension is located here: XXXXXXXXXXXX
+The extension is currently under private beta.

 ## Requirements
-* probably at least Node v8.7
+* a NodeJS runtime supporting async/await

 ## Build
 ```script